shakfu/py-js/README.md

     The above will initialize and update the required git submodules and symlink the repo to `$HOME/Documents/Max 8/Packages/py-js` to install it as a Max Package and enable you to test the externals and run the patches.

     [?]
-It is possible to install `py-js` directly into `$HOME/Documents/Max 8/Packages`, but it is requires moving the place of compilation to a location in your filesystem which is not exposed to errors due to icloud syncing or spaces in the path.
+It is possible to install `py-js` directly into `$HOME/Documents/Max 8/Packages`, but it requires moving the place of compilation to a location in your filesystem that is not exposed to errors due to icloud syncing or spaces in the path.
 This split is possible, but it is not recommended for the purposes of this quickstart.

 4. (Optional) Install [cython](https://cython.org) via `pip3 install cython`, which is used for wrapping the max api and worth installing in case you want to play around or extend the max api wrapper (which it is written in cython).